Usage with aiohttp¶

 @inject

-async def homepage(
+async def get_report(

 request: web.Request,